Average Weather at Abbotsford International Airport Canada

 At Abbotsford International Airport, the summers are comfortable and partly cloudy and the winters are very cold, wet, and mostly cloudy.
 Over the course of the year, the temperature typically varies from 33°F to 78°F and is rarely below 21°F or above 88°F.

-Based on the tourism score, the best time of year to visit Abbotsford International Airport for warm-weather activities is from mid July to late August.
+Based on the tourism score, the best time of year to visit Abbotsford International Airport for warm-weather activities is from early July to mid August.

 Average High and Low Temperature